India’s science and technology funding raised marginally

-India’s science and technology programs may see marginally more funding in 2018–19, according to Prime Minister Narendra Modi’s proposed budget.
-But the government is emphasizing programs focused on internet technology and health care rather than basic science.
+India’s science and technology research programs may see marginally more funding in 2018–19, according to Prime Minister Narendra Modi’s proposed budget.
+But the government is emphasizing programs focused on information technology and health care rather than basic science.

 India’s inflation rate in November was 4.9%, according to the country’s Department of Economic Affairs.

-With the budget proposal, India’s government announced the launch of a Mission on Cyber Physical Systems, overseen by DST, to establish centers of excellence to train people in robotics, artificial intelligence, digital manufacturing, big data analytics, quantum communication, and internet of things.
+With the budget proposal, India’s government announced the launch of a mission on cyber physical systems, overseen by DST, to establish centers of excellence to train people in areas such as robotics, artificial intelligence, digital manufacturing, and big data analytics.
 The mission “will find applications in health care, water management, environmental control, and other areas,” DST Secretary Ashutosh Sharma says.

-The government also announced a Prime Minister’s Research Fellows program for 1,000 undergraduate engineering students to pursue doctorates in premier institutes like the Indian Institutes of Technology and Indian Institute of Science.
-The aim of the program is to retain the students in academia.
+The government also announced the Prime Minister’s Research Fellowship for 1,000 undergraduate engineering students to pursue doctorates in premier institutes like the Indian Institutes of Technology and Indian Institute of Science.
+The aim of the program is to retain students in academia.

-Prof. Krishna Ganesh, founding Director of the Indian Institute of Science Education & Research, Tirupati, and an editor of ACS Omega, agrees that the scientific community is discouraged and disillusioned by the proposed budget.
+Krishna Ganesh, founding director of the Indian Institute of Science Education & Research, Tirupati and an editor of ACS Omega, agrees that the scientific community is discouraged and disillusioned by the proposed budget.
 “It is not just status quo but even falls short of keeping us where we were last year,” he says.
-ACS Omega and C&EN are both published by the American Chemical Society.
+ACS Omega and C&EN are published by the American Chemical Society.

-Ganesh notes that scientific agencies have not been able to release funds for almost one year for already-approved projects due to lack of funds.
+Ganesh notes that scientific agencies have not been able to release funds for already approved projects for almost one year because of lack of funds.
 “Scientists’ frustrations and woes will continue this year,” Ganesh says.
 “Alarmingly, the capital allocations are so low that we cannot even hope to replace the outdated equipment, let alone upgrade with new ones.”

-The big highlight of the budget, in addition to the cyber mission, was a health insurance scheme that aims to cover four out of 10 Indians.
-It proposes to offer health insurance up to $7,800 per family per year, covering over 100 million vulnerable families and benefiting about half a billion people.
+Another highlight of the budget, in addition to the cyber mission, was a health insurance scheme that aims to cover four out of 10 Indians.
+It proposes to offer health insurance up to $7,800 per family per year, covering about half a billion people.

-Earlier in the week, the government’s economic survey for 2017–18 said India’s spending on R&D has been stagnant at 0.6–0.7% of GDP in the last two decades.
-The survey calls for doubling national expenditures in R&D. This was the first time the chapter “Transforming Science & Technology in India” was included in the survey.
+The government’s economic assessment for 2017–18, released the same week as the proposed budget, says that India’s spending on R&D has been stagnant at 0.6–0.7% of gross domestic product in the past two decades.
+The assessment calls for doubling national expenditures in R&D. For the first time, a chapter titled “Transforming Science and Technology in India” was included in the report.

 Join the conversation